-The solution for injections contains the active ingredient of 2 mg/ml, water, sodium chloride.
-Usually, the instruction recommends the following schemes of treatment.
-As an intramuscular injection, the antibiotic is prescribed only for patients over 18 years of age.
-Ciprofloxacin (125 mg) is administered twice a day as an injection.
+The injectable solution contains 2 mg/ml of the active ingredient, water, and sodium chloride.
+The instructions usually recommend the following treatment regimens.
+As an intramuscular injection, ciprofloxacin is prescribed only for patients over 18 years of age, in which 125 mg is administered twice daily.
 If ciprofloxacin is administrated as a drip, the dosage can be increased to 200-400 mg.

-- It treats the cause of the disease and prevents it from reoccurring;
+- It treats the cause of the disease and prevents it from reoccurring.

 - It can be used for a long time.
-Consult a doctor;
+(Consult a doctor.)

-- It is affordable;
+- It is affordable.

 - It is a broad-spectrum antibiotic against a wide range of disease-causing bacteria.
 It treats not only sinusitis, but also its complications.